biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Tindall, M.L., Thomson, F.J., Laffan, S.W., and Moles, A.T.
 (2017) Is there a latitudinal gradient in the proportion of species with spinescence?
 [Journal of Plant Ecology, 10, 294-300](http://dx.doi.org/10.1093/jpe/rtw031).

   * Yu, F., Skidmore, A.K., Wang, T., Huang, J., Ma, K and Groen, T.A.
 (2017) Rhododendron diversity patterns and priority conservation areas in China.
 [Diversity and Distributions, 23, 1143–1156](http://dx.doi.org/10.1111/ddi.12607).

+  * Zhang, H. and Zhang, M. (2017) Spatial patterns of species diversity and phylogenetic structure of plant communities in the Tianshan Mountains, Arid Central Asia.
+[Frontiers in Plant Science, 8, 2134](https://doi.org/10.3389/fpls.2017.02134).

 #### 2016 ####